 How to Make a Name Heart Caterpillar

 Your children or students will love making this cute paper caterpillar and adding their name or a message.
-This is a guide about how to make a name heart caterpillar.
+This is a page about how to make a name heart caterpillar.

 When I was teaching, I found that the excitement for Valentine's Day was second only to Christmas.
 Children enjoy the cards, candy, parties, and crafts that come along with the day of love.
 This particular craft is very simple, requiring only five items to create.
 Kids love choosing their own colors and writing their names on their caterpillar.
 You could also incorporate Eric Carle's, "Love From a Very Hungry Caterpillar", before making the craft.